 Is there an API that checks whether a user has access to a particular table?

-Is BigQuery Table ACL compatible with VPC Service Controls?
+Is a table access policy compatible with VPC Service Controls?

 Yes.
 VPC Service Controls leverages IAM to control access to services such as BigQuery and Cloud Storage.
-BigQuery Table ACL uses IAM to provide a deeper granularity of access control on individual BigQuery tables.
-Since they use IAM in a complementary manner, VPC Service Controls and BigQuery Table ACL are compatible.
+A table access policy uses IAM to provide a deeper granularity of access control on individual BigQuery tables.
+Since they use IAM in a complementary manner, VPC Service Controls and a table access policy are compatible.